-1. It is September 2032.
-After his stunning and decisive upset victory over Donald Trump Jr. in the Indiana primary, Republican Presidential Nominee Ted Cruz now faces the daunting challenge of taking on his immensely popular opponent: Democratic nominee Pete Buttigieg, the former mayor of South Bend, Indiana, who rose to the top of the ticket when Vice-President Tim Walz opted to become coach of the Green Bay Packers rather than pursue the Presidency.

-As Joe Biden's and Kamala Harris's Secretary of Transportation, Buttigieg has electrified rural voters with his successful efforts to build smart streets and roundabouts in every small town in America.
+1. It is September 2028.
+After his stunning and decisive upset victory over Donald Trump Jr. in the Indiana primary, Republican Presidential Nominee Ted Cruz now faces the daunting challenge of taking on his even more surprising opponent: Democratic nominee Pete Buttigieg, the youthful former mayor of South Bend, Indiana.
+As Biden's Secretary of Transportation Buttigieg has electrified rural voters with his successful efforts to build smart streets and roundabouts in every small town in America.
 Cruz, however, remains optimistic.
 He believes it is actually a very close race at the moment.
 Further, if he can identify which of his issues resonates most with the American people, he is confident he can win and provide the nation with the leadership it so desperately needs.
 His pollsters have therefore gathered the following information from over 4,000 likely voters:

-Variable Description cruz 1 = supports Cruz, 0 = supports Buttigieg male 1 = male, 0 = female (Cruz's people still don't appreciate that gender isn't simply binary) socialcons 1 = respondent considers self conservative on social issues, 0 = not socially conservative fiscalcons Fiscal conservatism scale (continuous variable).
+Variable Description cruz 1 = supports Cruz, 0 = supports Buttigieg male 1 = male, $0 = $ female socialcons 1 = respondent considers self conservative on social issues, $0$ = not socially conservative fiscalcons Fiscal conservatism scale (continuous variable).
 The higher the score, the more fiscally conservative the respondent is.
 The scale has been centered to have a mean of zero.
-The scale potentially runs from -13 to +13, but the observed values are a little less extreme than that. ses Socio-Economic Status (ordinal scale).
+The scale potentially runs from $-13$ to $+13$ , but the observed values are a little less extreme than that. ses Socio-Economic Status (ordinal scale).
 1 = Lower Class, 2 = Middle Class, 3 = Upper Class.
 (Not used in the current analysis)